 Alex: What is interesting, I think, in terms of evidence is that there is increasingly good evidence about the relationship between good leadership being synonymous with kind leadership.
 And I think that's interesting.

 So the whole idea of empathetic leadership is now receiving a lot of traction, and leaders are buying into that.
 Whether they read the books or watch YouTube clips, it's now beginning to percolate as actually, this stuff makes a difference; how I lead, how I treat my people, how I listen, all those things make a difference.
-And there's also quite a lot of good evidence that it reinforces the positive impact that kindness has on, for example, employee wellbeing, relationships, creativity and ultimately, performance.
+And there's also quite a lot of good evidence that it reinforces the positive impact that kindness has on, for example, employee wellbeing, relationships, creativity, and ultimately, performance.
 So it's not that kindness, we don't need to necessarily make a separate case for kindness.
 But I think the relationship that kindness has with those other aspects or traits of kind of how people are on the ground is important.

 So I'm agreeing with you, Sharon, that it's there and it makes sense.
 I just think we need to find a way of using it as a lever in order to, I guess, crank up the impetus.
 There's a lovely piece by a guy called I think it's Dacher Keltner, who's an American psychologist, academic, and he uses Darwin, and he talks about the survival of the kindest as opposed to the survival of the fittest.

 If you take a kind of evolutionary model, we are programmed at the moment on the survival of the fittest.
 And based on what I've heard from Cop 26, which is quite current for us and particularly for me in Scotland over the last couple of weeks, what you want is a bit of hope that the planet is going to be saved and we're going to do the right thing.
-But everything we do, as institutions, as organizations, as individuals, is driven by that survival of the fittest.
-And that means, you know what, if some people or some Islands or whatever have to give way in order for a few of us to make it, then that's the model, whereas actually survival of the kindest is about recognizing no, no, this is a common threat.
+But everything we do, as institutions, as organisations, as individuals, is driven by that survival of the fittest.
+And that means, you know what, if some people or some Islands or whatever have to give way in order for a few of us to make it, then that's the model, whereas actually survival of the kindest is about recognising no, no, this is a common threat.
 It's existential.

 It's for all of us as humanity to work together to find the right and best solutions, which means changing how we do things.
 And I think that's just a fascinating observation about how work and workplaces could be different going forward.
 There is talk in the UK, I don't know if it's global, I think maybe it is global, I think I heard it in some American discussion as well about the "great resignation".

 So there's something about this, there is a pent-up view that the workforce is about to jump off because of the dissatisfaction that it has with the status quo.
-And I guess those organizations which have woken up and smelt the coffee and are busy trying to build a better, more authentic future for their organizations and their people, will be the ones that benefit from getting the talent, whether it's scarce or less scarce in the future.
+And I guess those organisations which have woken up and smelt the coffee and are busy trying to build a better, more authentic future for their organisations and their people, will be the ones that benefit from getting the talent, whether it's scarce or less scarce in the future.

 Nonetheless, it will be interesting to see whether people do jump off because they reached a point which says, I'm not going to continue working in that kind of environment, that climate where those expectations make me feel unwell.
 Where I'm not valued for the contribution I make, where I'm treated less than humanely in my view.